Anti-collision Technologies for Unmanned Aerial Vehicles: Recent Advances and Future Trends: Collision Avoidance Methods

 \section{Collision Avoidance Methods}

 Collision avoidance is the core step of UAV anti-collision technology.
 UAVs process the prior information obtained by obstacle sensing and collision prediction to guarantee the safe flight path without collision.
 Generally speaking, collision avoidance problem is equivalent to path planning problem with obstacles in the flight path, because both of their purposes are to make UAV avoid obstacles with certain prior knowledge.
 Generally speaking, collision avoidance methods can be classified into two categories: classic methods and heuristic methods.
-The pros and cons for collision avoidance methods are shown in table \ref{Table_CollisionAvoidance_PandC}.